shadhiyashadhu2002/newina/SAFE_DEPLOYMENT_INSTRUCTIONS.md

 ## Step 3: Verify Results

 After running the script, you should see:
-- ✅ Rumsi added with available staff code
+- ✅ Ramsi added with available staff code
 - ✅ Thasni added with available staff code
 - ✅ Thashfeeha added with available staff code
 - ✅ Mufeeda added with available staff code